 You can choose to add call to action buttons at the top of the footer on your website.
 You can choose to add just the Give button linked to a page of your choice, just the recruitment buttons with preset links, or all four.
 The default is no buttons.
 This is only available in the _props.pcf file within the root folder for your site or the folder where navigation is restarted.

-The Approval Workflow in OU Campus is an optional function that a department can use when creating or editing content that needs approval from someone else before being published.
+The Approval Workflow in Omni CMS is an optional function that a department can use when creating or editing content that needs approval from someone else before being published.
 This process allows the item to remain checked out to a user throughout the process until it has been completed—either published or reverted back to the previous version.
 Keeping content checked out is important so that the item is not published unintentionally before it should be.

 - The item goes from being checked out to the editor to being checked out by the approver and possibly back to the editor depending on what the approver selects.